This App got us 1st Place at a Microsoft Hackathon

 Brian Ruiz

-This App got us 1st Place at a Microsoft Hackathon post image
+This App got us 1st Place at a Microsoft Hackathon blog image

 The Challenge